lucasarena03/CPPScape/README.md

 Future Plans
 * Give player a bow, potions, and food
-* Be able to attack the bass and kill
+* Be able to attack the boss and kill it